leofds/notes/ansible/ansible.md

 Ansible Vault is a feature of Ansible that allows you to keep sensitive data such as passwords or keys in encrypted files or variables, it can encrypt any data file used by Ansible.
 To use Ansible Vault you need one or more passwords to encrypt or decrypt content.

+The command to use Ansible Vault is `ansible-vault` and the available arguments are `create,decrypt,edit,view,encrypt,encrypt_string,rekey`.

 ## 8.1 Vault Password

 Running any `ansible-vault` command or a playbook that uses some encrypted content, you will prompted for a password.